razor-x/gist-async/README.md

 ### Build

-Install any Bower dependencies and execute the default build task with
+Install any Bower dependencies and have Grunt watch for changes with

 ```
 $ npm start